 Whitening strips give you the ability to brighten your teeth in the comfort of home, and they’re also much more affordable than professional whitening treatments.
 Here are a few things to consider if you’re thinking about taking this route towards a brighter smile:

-It will take, on average, about a week before you start to see the results of whitening strips, although advanced products claim that you might notice a difference after just one use.
+- It will take, on average, about a week before you start to see the results of whitening strips, although advanced products claim that you might notice a difference after just one use.
 How long you need to use the strips will depend upon the product that you’re using and the results that you’re hoping to attain.
-And, of course, your results will also depend upon just how badly stained your teeth are to begin with.
+And, of course, your results will also depend upon just how badly stained your teeth are, to begin with.

-When it comes to side effects, you might use whitening strips without any consequences.
+- When it comes to side effects, you might use whitening strips without any consequences.
 However, some people find that, after prolonged use, the teeth start to become increasingly sensitive.
 This side effect could be worse if you already have sensitive teeth before you even start whitening.
-If this occurs, though, stopping use of the strips for a few days should make the discomfort go away.
+If this occurs, though, stopping the use of the strips for a few days should make the discomfort go away.
 However, in addition to tooth sensitivity, the ingredients in whitening strips might irritate the gums.
 Experts recommend avoiding contact between the strip and your gums, but this is really hard to do.
 Plus, excessive use of whitening strips could even cause your tooth enamel to erode, and you may become more prone to tooth decay.
 Yikes!
 This is why it’s important to use these products as directed.

 Leaving It Up to Your Dentist with Professional Treatments

 If you’re hoping for dramatic results, whitening strips may not give you what you’re looking for.
 Instead, you might need to go to your dentist to have your teeth whitened professionally.
 But there are still a few things to consider before opting for a professional whitening service: